PaulMiguelSec/Incident-Response-Scenario/README.md

 2. **Scan the System**:
    - Performed a full system scan using Microsoft Defender for Endpoint.
-   - Used Windows Defender Offline for deeper inspection.

 3. **Analyze Network Traffic**:
    - Inspected logs to confirm no sensitive data was exfiltrated.